 This summary users guide should help you understand the main choices and limitations of radio microphone use in the UK.
 We have a range of systems available for hire in most of the categories below, with licence cover if required.
 We have hand held mics, lapel (tie tack) mics, headworn mics, instrument mics and line inputs.

 Some other VHF and UHF frequencies are available for temporary use or for specific geographic locations.
-You are welcome to call us for further information or visit the JFMG website: http://www.jfmg.co.uk They administer licences and site allocations.
+You are welcome to call us for further information or visit the new OFCOM website: http://ofcom.org.uk They administer licences and site allocations for Programme Making and Special Events (PMSE).
 Reserved news and broadcast frequencies are not shown here.
-To the best of our knowledge, this information is accurate at the present time although it has recently (September 2006) come to light that Ofcom is considering re-allocating some or all of the radio mic spectrum, possibly within a 2 year time frame.
+To the best of our knowledge, this information is accurate at the present time.
 Please contact us to discuss the latest position if you are planning to purchase new wireless systems.
 No liability is accepted for any errors or inaccuracies or changes which may occur or the consequences thereof.

 Anyone can use these frequencies for MPT1345/1311 type approved equipment.